nkons/r2rml-parser/README.md

 For more information, please [visit the wiki](https://github.com/nkons/r2rml-parser/wiki).

-Please send any feedback/questions by email to [nkons@live.com](mailto:nkons@live.com), or by direct message (dm) via twitter to [@nkonstantinou](https://twitter.com/nkonstantinou).
+Please send any feedback/questions by email to [nkons@live.com](mailto:nkons@live.com), by direct message (dm) via twitter to [@nkonstantinou](https://twitter.com/nkonstantinou), or ["open an issue"](https://github.com/nkons/r2rml-parser/issues).
 We'll be happy to discuss how to export your data into RDF.

 ## Implementation details